paulongithub/slide-it/README.md

 # slide-it
 A jquery widget plugin providing configurable slideshow functionality.

 Depends on jquery and the jquery-ui widget component. jQuery.Widget can be downloaded on its own.
-It works exactly as all other widgets.
+This plugin works exactly as all other jQuery widgets.
 It has options and methods.

 To use default settings, simply markup your slideshow with a container tag, and the slides as immediate children to that container. e.g.